Curriculum, Enrollment, and Graduation

 Credits Earned for Graduation

 Credits earned for graduation include the total number of credits for which passing grades (A through C-, and P) have been received in courses numbered 100 or above.
-If students repeat courses in which they have passing grades, the most recent grade will be the effective grade for graduation.
+If students repeat courses in which they have previously earned passing grades, the most recent grade will be the effective grade for graduation.
 A course taken by an undergraduate or a non-degree student may not later be repeated and applied toward requirements for a graduate degree.
 For further credit-use restrictions, see Special Topics and Individual Problems, or refer to the Course Descriptions for maximum allowable credit limits placed on certain courses.

 Upper-Division Credit Requirement